Sharing Traditions During the Holiday Season

 Ornament collection

-One of the nicest things my dear friend Joyce Nelson Shellhart, author of Dress to Impress, gave to me as a baby gift for my first born, was a Christmas tree ornament with the instructions to continue building her a collection.
+One of the nicest things my dear friend Joyce Nelson Shellhart, author of Dress to Impress: How a Navy Blazer Changed My Life, gave to me as a baby gift for my first born, was a Christmas tree ornament with the instructions to continue building her a collection.
 She was a December baby, so it was a timely gift.

 Following suit, I have given an ornament to my children, as well as my grandchildren, each year.
 They in turn have given me ornaments that have been selected with a particular reason in mind-either the color, the delicacy of the material, or a special interest.
 I have a beautiful hand painted butterfly ornament, for instance.